-Low impact design is the Council's preferred approach (where appropriate) and shall be undertaken in accordance with the Council's design guide.
+Low-impact design is the Council's preferred approach (where appropriate) and shall be undertaken in accordance with the Council's Low Impact Urban Design and Development

+Stormwater Guidelines.
 Other design guides may be acceptable and used where approved by the Council.